 Settle The Dispute In Ottawa

 Mediation works best when it is intended as a negotiation, so both parties come to the table intending to reach a mutually agreeable result in the dispute resolution process.
 If you get a mediator who is an expert in the field of dispute, the mediator may be able to guide the mediation and resolve the dispute.
 If the mediator also happens to be a legal counsel, they might be able to provide the parties with the outline of the likely result of litigation.
-The knowledge of likely outcome might help the parties to adjust their expectations and agree on a resolution.
+The knowledge of the likely outcomes might help the parties to adjust their expectations and agree on a resolution.

 The other kind of mediation is court-ordered or mandatory for some other reason (for example, some workplaces might insist on mediation).
 Even if the mediation is non-binding, the parties’ behavior during the mediation might bear on the outcome of the court case, if it comes to pass.